Category Testing Equipment

 The tests were not validated until 1990 with the return of the Long Duration Exposer Facility (LDEF).

 The plate you are viewing is from one of these tests.
-To learn more about this research, including a video by the researcher, see:

 This text provided by the NASA card included with the artifact.